Pain is the best teacher, but nobody wants to be the student.

 As she got better, I happened to discover why we have such trouble with grains now.
 Grains are not the same as they used to be.
 For hundreds of years, they would cut the sheaths of grain and stack them in the fields, leaving them to be gathered the next day.
 The dew would make the grains sprout; this sprouting would unlock the nutrients as well as deactivate the phytic acid and enzyme inhibitors.
 Then the workers would gather the grains and take the seeds off the stalks to be used.
 Today we have combine machines that take the seeds off instantly, never allowing the grains to sprout.
 Then for years, and still today in European countries, we used sourdough starters to raise our breads.
 Sourdough transforms the bread in the same way that sprouting does.
 It puts lactobacillus into the bread and the breads rise slowly over seven to twenty-four hours, transforming the bread through bacteria.
 These wonderful bacteria not only change our breads into healthful foods, but they also change our bodies the same way.
 However, we now have instant yeast and the bread never has a chance to transform.
 Couple this with guts that are so damaged they can barely digest anything, and you have a recipe for disaster.
 Grains take huge amounts of B vitamins to digest and when you are under a lot of stress, you don’t have what you need.
 Sprouting or using a sourdough culture changes the grain and activates all the B vitamins that are locked in there, giving you what you need to digest it.
 Grains are prebiotics too, but often you need to take care in how your grains are prepared or wait till your gut is healed before adding them in.
 Maci added sprouted and sourdough grains while she was healing and seemed to thrive on them, but if they weren't sprouted or made with a sourdough culture that had a long, slow ferment, her body couldn't handle them.

-So, the formula: remove or deal with stress, then heal the gut with fermented foods and prebiotic foods.
 This is what I did and have watched many others do.
 My daughter can now eat anything and is free from a life sentence of having to live without grains.
 She loves life and can’t wait to get out of bed.
 Food is not something that she is afraid of - food is now something that brings her great joy.
 If you are reading this blog, chances are your body is trying to tell you something.